 Step 5 – Make use of your DIY envelope

-- Now it’s time to write a lovely handmade card for your friend or family.
+- Now it’s time to write a lovely handmade flower card or a Mixed-Media Easter Card for your friend or family.

 - Place it inside your DIY envelope, and